shanselman/ThisDevelopersLife-Transcripts/TDL1.0.1-Getting-Fired.md

 [Musical interlude]

 R: Sara J Chipps has a blog of a girldeveloper.com many thanks for sharing your story with us today.

+[Musical interlude]

+R: Saying that you grow up here a lot.
+Its the best defense is good offense.
+Apparently as per our next story teller here that applies to job market as well.
+So, I talked to Oren Eini other wise known as Ayende Rahien about well times that he had been fired.

+Oren Eini : My clients think to pick me, mostly from the blog.
+I am known quantity.
+And type of things they suggest and type of thing we work and tend to be pretty fix.
+They already pretty much know what I am going to do and they brought all that actual implementation and whatever they doing for their software.
+To be able convince their bosses that something happens after he got.

+I think that is what happen.
+Because for most part this is not happen random.
+People are actually selecting me because they started going to argue for.

+R: For listener in audience who don't have any idea who is Ayende Rahine is?
+He is prominent blogger.
+He is quite a young guy leaves in Israel.
+He is fairly opinionated.
+And he is prolific with his blog post.
+Not only in the quantity of post he writes but also in depth and the quality.
+You have to look preety hard to find a guy well as verse in Microsoft Technology as Ayende is.
+He is hired by Microsoft to come in and critic their efforts.
+And hired by government and all kind of folks to come in and help out.
+So, Ayende says when people seek him out he is telling the exact truth but Oren has not been fired.
+I actually found  to be a little  bit amusing, when you spend anytime talking to Oren.
+You found out quickly that he is a passionate guy.
+And not only that but he is quite forth right.
+Like someone says on your face